 A simple baking soda and vinegar mix will do the trick, but I’ll be honest: it takes patience and elbow grease.
 It does not, however, create harmful fumes, and you don’t have to worry about caustic materials on your skin.
 Please remember to unplug your electric stove when cleaning it.

 - Sprinkle a thick layer of baking soda along the bottom of your oven.

-- Pour on enough white vinegar to get the baking soda bubbling, but not flood your oven.
+- Pour enough white vinegar to get the baking soda bubbling, but do not flood your oven.

 - Close the door and wait for about 4 hours.

-- Use rags to wipe the majority of the loosened grease and debris out of the oven.
+- Use rags to wipe out most of the loosened grease and debris from the oven.

 - Follow up with a sponge and all-purpose cleaner to get the sides and any stuck-on residue.